Old Street station

-Old Street is a National Rail and London Underground station at the junction of Old Street and City Road in central London, England.
-The station is on the Bank branch of the Northern line between Angel and Moorgate stations and on the Northern City Line between Moorgate and Essex Road stations.
+Old Street is an interchange station in London.
+It is located at the junction of Old Street and City Road for London Underground and National Rail services.

+The London Underground station is on the Bank branch of the Northern line between Angel and Moorgate stations.
+The National Rail station is on the Northern City Line between Moorgate and Essex Road stations.
 The station is in the London Borough of Islington (straddling the Hackney border).
-It is in Travelcard Zone 1.
+It is in London fare zone 1.

 The station was built by the City and South London Railway and opened in 1901.
 It was rebuilt by Stanley Heaps in 1925 with a more uniform frontage, and again in 1968, replacing all surface buildings with a subsurface complex.
 In 2014, it was redeveloped to provide more retail space.
 Old Street station has become busier, attracting over 20 million visitors in 2014; a trend expected to continue following redevelopment of the local area as a centre for the British Information Technology industry.